affinitydb/doc/pathSQL reference.md

 2. collection1 IN collection2  -- for each element in collection1, check {the element's value IN collection2}

 The default behaviour for operator = is to check if ANY element is = the compared value, whereas for every other comparison operator, the default behavior is to check how ALL elements compare with the value.
-Currently mvStore only exposes this default behavior.
+Currently ChaosDB only exposes this default behavior.

 ### Arithmetic Operators